tamarakaufler/grpc-publication-manager/README.md

 project.
 There will be three microservices.
 Each one persisting data in a database.
 Development and deployment takes advantage of containerization (Docker).

-The system is a bit contrived, with the main purpose of examining and showing how certain features (using JWT etc) and tasks (bootstapping databases, running several microservices locally etc) can be implemented.
+The main purpose of the system is to show how certain features (using JWT etc) and tasks (bootstapping databases, running several microservices locally etc) can be implemented.

 WIP